groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/loading/specify-charset-when-loading-documents.md

 ---
-id: specify-encoding-when-loading-documents
+id: specify-charset-when-loading-documents
-url: viewer/java/specify-encoding-when-loading-documents
+url: viewer/java/specify-charset-when-loading-documents
-title: Specify encoding when loading documents
+title: Specify charset when loading documents
 weight: 3
-description: "This article explains how to set encoding when loading documents with GroupDocs.Viewer within your Java applications."
+description: "This article explains how to set charset when loading documents with GroupDocs.Viewer within your Java applications."
 keywords:
 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
-[GroupDocs.Viewer](https://products.groupdocs.com/viewer) enables users to pass encoding when rendering text documents or email messages.
+[GroupDocs.Viewer](https://products.groupdocs.com/viewer) enables users to pass charset when rendering text documents or email messages.

 This feature is supported for: